The Hood (Marvel Comics): "Secret Invasion"

 The "Secret Invasion" storyline revealed that Skrulls have been trying to infiltrate the Hood's organization.
 Skrulls disguised as S.H.I.E.L.D. agents try to replace Madame Masque, but is rescued by the Hood.
 During the surviving Skrull's interrogation, Doctor Demonicus convinces the Hood to use his power to scan the surrounding villains.
 It is discovered that Slug is a Skrull in disguise.
-The Hood shoots and kills him with the other villains wondering how long that Skrull was impersonating Slug.
+The Hood shoots and kills him with the other villains wondering how long the Skrull had been impersonating Slug.
 Later by himself, the Hood discovers that his power comes from the mystical entity Dormammu.

 The Hood is seen watching live coverage of the Skrull invasion on television in Brooklyn with Wizard, Madame Masque, the Blood Brothers, King and Bulldozer.
 He decides to gather everyone to fight the Skrulls, despite Chemistro's objections.
-Despite protests, the Hood reasons that if the Skrulls were to destroy the world as they know it, that it would be bad for business.
-He then instructs Wizard, Masque, the Blood Brothers, John and Bulldozer to gather everyone for the attack.
-The Hood's group joins with a loose collection of super-powered heroes in the middle of Central Park with the assistance of Electro, Lightmaster, Masked Marauder and Scorcher.
-As one, they attack a Skrull force.
 When the battle is over, the villains all return to hiding.
-The Hood is later seen meeting with Namor, Doctor Doom, Emma Frost, Loki and Norman Osborn.
+The Hood is later seen meeting with Namor, Doctor Doom, Emma Frost, Loki and Norman Osborn, forming the Cabal.

 "Dark Reign"

-The group's first meeting is shown at the start of the 2008 "Dark Reign" storyline.
-Namor, Frost, Doctor Doom, Loki and the Hood talk about Osborn's plans for the new world order.
-When the Hood enters, Emma reads his mind only to make him angry.
-He threatens Frost with a gun telling Frost to stay out of his head, and that she does not know who she is messing with.
-In response, Emma telepathically forces him to put his own gun in his mouth, much to Namor's amusement.
+The Cabal's first meeting is shown at the start of the 2008 "Dark Reign" storyline.
+Namor, Frost, Doctor Doom, Loki and the Hood discuss Osborn's plans for the new world order.
+When the Hood enters, Frost reads his mind only to make him angry.
+He threatens Frost with a gun, telling Frost to stay out of his head and that she does not know who she is messing with.
+In response, Frost telepathically forces him to put his own gun in his mouth, to Namor's amusement.
 Osborn offers the Cabal solidarity and the resources to accomplish their own agendas.
 In return, Osborn asks for their public support/registration, as well as cooperation fulfilling any request he may have of them.

-Quasimodo analyzes information on Hood for Norman and states that he does not trust him due to his erratic behavior.
-While mentioning that the cloak comes from a Nisanti, Quasimodo traced the source of his powers to a more powerful being.

-To prevent the New Avengers from ambushing the Dark Avengers, Osborn gives orders to the Hood to have his crime syndicate keep the New Avengers away.
-While Scarecrow is shown taking a hit from Captain America's shield, Ms. Marvel channels Spider-Woman's powers to stun the villains, allowing the New Avengers to escape.